aspose-words/Aspose.Words-Documentation/cpp/developer-guide/programming-with-documents/working-with-graphic-elements/working-with-charts/working-with-chartseries/_index.md

 ﻿---
-title: Working with ChartSeries – Aspose.Words for С++
+title: Working with ChartSeries in C++
 articleTitle: Working with ChartSeries
 linktitle: Working with ChartSeries
 description: "Chart series tuning using Aspose.Words for C++."